getkeops/keops/doc/matlab/index.rst

    :alt: KeopsLab logo

 ========================
-Matlab binding for Keops
+Matlab binding for KeOps
 ========================

-KeOpsLab contains the matlab bindings for the cpp/cuda library KeOps.
-It provides standard matlab functions that can be used in any matlab codes.
+KeOpsLab is a Matlab front-end for the KeOps C++/Cuda library.
+It provides standard functions that can be used in any Matlab code.

 .. toctree::
    :maxdepth: 2